lemaoliu/WLAC/README.md

 {"src": "The Security Council ,", "context_type": "zero_context", "left_context": "", "right_context": "", "typed_seq": "a", "target": "安全"}
 {"src": "安全 理事会 ，", "context_type": "prefix", "left_context": "The Security", "right_context": "", "typed_seq": "Coun", "target": "Council"}
 ```
-where "typed_seq" denotes the typed sequence for the target word, i.e., "a" is the prefix of the pronunciation of "anquan" for the Chinese word "安全", or "Coun" is the prefix of the target word of "Council" for English (or German); "context_type" indicates the location of the target word between left_context and right_context and it takes value from {"prefix", "zero_context", "suffix", and "bi_context"} which are defined in reference [1].
+where "typed_seq" denotes the typed sequence for the target word, i.e., "a" is the prefix of the pronunciation of "anquan" for the Chinese word "安全", or "Coun" is the prefix of the target word of "Council" for English (or German); "context_type" indicates the location of the target word between left_context and right_context and it takes value from {"prefix", "zero_context", "suffix", and "bi_context"} (See reference [1] for more details).

 ## Reference

 - [1] Huayang Li, Lemao Liu, Guoping Huang, Shuming Shi.
 2021.
 GWLAN: General Word-Level AutocompletioN for Computer-Aided Translation.
-Proceedings of ACL. --file-prefix UNv1.0.en-zh.tok
+Proceedings of ACL.